stevenosloan/heroku-buildpack-ruby/README.md

 For non-windows `Gemfile.lock` files, the `--deployment` flag will be used.
 In the case of windows, the Gemfile.lock will be deleted and Bundler will do a full resolve so native gems are handled properly.
 The `vendor/bundle` directory is cached between builds to allow for faster `bundle install` times. `bundle clean` is used to ensure no stale gems are stored between builds.

+### Middleman ###

+Example Usage:

+    $ ls
+    config.rb source/

+    $ heroku create --stack cedar --buildpack https://github.com/stevenosloan/heroku-buildpack-ruby.git

+    $ git push heroku master
+    ...
+    -----> Heroku receiving push
+    -----> Fetching custom git buildpack... done
+    -----> Ruby/Middleman app detected
+    -----> Installing dependencies using Bundler version 1.2.1
+    -----> Bundling Apache & PHP
+    -----> Running: rake middleman:build
+    -----> Discovering process types
+           Procfile declares types          -> (none)
+           Default types for Ruby/Middleman -> console, rake, web

+The buildpack will detect your app as a middleman site if it has a `config.rb` and a `source/` folder in the root directory.

+It proceeds to run `rake middleman:build` if the task exists, or `bundle exec middleman build --clean` if it does not.
+Once the site is build it is served with Apache and PHP out of the `/build` directory.

 ### Rails 2

 Example Usage: